-So, you’ve finally launched your MVP.
+So, you’ve finally launched your MVP (minimum viable product).
 Congrats!
 That’s an important milestone and one you should definitely celebrate.

 And now that it’s shipped, your team might already be asking, “What else can we add?”
 And no doubt you have a whole backlog of great ideas to try.